Meadows in a mountain setting

 I never saw restrooms or water fountains which surprised me as this looks like a busy family park.
 Perhaps I missed them.

 I played this course on weekday mornings and had it to myself.
-But the the playground, picnic tables and large mowed lawn I'd imagine that some holes would be unplayable on busy weekends or evenings.
+But with the playground, picnic tables and large mowed lawn I'd imagine that some holes would be unplayable on busy weekends or evenings.
 Especially the first three holes which circle a large playground area.

 6 of 6 people found this review helpful.